-Abandoning that idea, when I looked through the collection of images that I had compiled what I could see clearly was each photographer’s viewpoint and their own unique understanding of 'Australia'.
-I became so warmly connected to their imagery and reflection of Australian identity and many images gave me a real personal reaction and sense of recognition, that this feeling itself became central to the overall curation and theme.
-The process and sorting through so many images gave me a lot of insight, reflection and joy - it was nearly impossible not to repetitively laugh out loud when looking through Rennie Ellis’ body of work, or not be struck quiet by Trent Parke's images, I found all of the photographers I researched moving and educational in some way.
+Abandoning that idea, when I looked through the collection of images that I had compiled, what I could see most clearly was each photographer’s own unique understanding and viewpoint on their 'Australia'.
+I became so warmly connected to their imagery and reflection of Australian identity, so many images gave me a real personal reaction and sense of recognition, that this feeling itself became central to the overall curation and theme.
+The process and sorting through so many images gave me a lot of insight, reflection and joy - it was nearly impossible not to repetitively laugh out loud when looking through Rennie Ellis’ body of work, or to not be struck quiet by Trent Parke's images.
+I found all of the photographers I researched moving and enlightening in some way.

-This gallery became my personal love letter to the country that bore us and to the photographers who have coloured a complex reflection of what it is to be Australian.
-From Paul Blackmore, Rennie Ellis, Tracey Moffatt, Stephen Dupont, Trent Parke, Wayne Quilliam, Michael Corridore, William Yang, John Coxon, Jochen Spencer to Robert Ashton, and George, my neighbour for my never-ending supply of books, I thank you all for your time and contribution to this celebration of Australian Photography, I have gained a vivid insight and an unshakable warmth for this land of sweeping plains, in all its radiant colour and diversity.
+This gallery became my personal love letter to the country that bore us, and to the photographers who have coloured a complex reflection of what it is to be Australian.
+From Paul Blackmore, Rennie Ellis, Tracey Moffatt, Stephen Dupont, Trent Parke, Wayne Quilliam, Michael Corridore, William Yang, John Coxon, Jochen Spencer to Robert Ashton, and to George, my neighbour, for my never-ending supply of books and poems, I thank you all for your time and contribution to this celebration of Australian Photography.
+I have gained a vivid insight and an unshakable warmth for this land of sweeping plains, in all its radiant colour and diversity.

 THE LAND THAT SHAPED THEM